SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/03-Async-Await.md

 Sequential execution is best used when **the functions below rely on the data that is being fetched**.

-This way **going inside the given function with an undefined variable is impossible**.
+This way, **going inside the given function with an undefined variable is impossible**.
 [/slide]

 [slide hideTitle]